A bit of trivia included about blueberries:

 - 1 Tbsp cornstarch

 - Put berries in medium pot with a tad amount of water if berries are fresh; if frozen no need for water.

 - Bring to boil on low to medium heat while stirring in sugar and cornstarch blended with 1/4 cup water.
 Stir as needed until it bubbles.

 - Simmer for a few minutes on low until juices run clear.
 Adjust flavor to personal preference with sugar and/or lemon, depending on sweetness of berries.
 Cool.
 At this point you can also add in fresh strawberries.

 A few hours before serving, scoop a generous amount of custard mixed with whipped cream on top of each meringue.
-Return to fridge until ready to serve.
-Just before serving, place on individual dessert plates, using a large spatula to lift.
+Return to fridge until ready to serve, OR, for a more crusty meringue, you can fill and serve immediately.
+To serve, place filled meringues on individual dessert plates, using a large spatula to lift.
 Top with berries.